nikolasbtks/TheXeric-PCB/README.md

 ## Description

-This project demonstrates a custom 2-layer PCB containing the ESP32-S3-Mini microcontroller.
-This board can be used for embedded development or IoT applications using multiple peripherals.
+This project demonstrates a custom 2-layer PCB containing the ATmega-4809 microcontroller.
+This board can be used for embedded development applications using multiple peripherals.

 ## Components